MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Setup_Instructions.md

 ### Step 1: Install VMware Workstation Pro
 1. Visit the [VMware's website](https://www.vmware.com/products/desktop-hypervisor/workstation-and-fusion).
 2. Download and install VMware Workstation Pro.
 You will be asked to create an account.
-Once you do download VMware WorkStation Pro.
+Once you do, download VMware WorkStation Pro.
 3. When installing choose "for personal use" option to get free license.

 ![VMware Download Page](../Images/Screenshots/Vmware_Download_Page.png)